What holds people back from working out?

 Well, this a time to be tough on your whiny self.
-Time to STF-up self.
+Time to Shut-up and just do it.
 Failing to workout will only make your flaws worse.
 Working out will only increase your strong points.

 For more: There are additional articles on this site about motivation.
 Check out the posts directly below.